actionml/harness/README.md

 # Authentication

 We will use bearer token OAuth2 to authenticate connections and identify the server making connections.
+This form is very much like basic Auth with session temp auth ids to speed the protocol.
 This is built into the Java and Python SDK and so is simple to implement on the client side.

 # Authorization